Job Market Paper

 Inverted Digital Property Rights

 Consumers often learn about the value of innovative products via other consumers' feedback.
 A larger quantity of an item sold hence generates more information about the value of an innovation.
-Consequently, traditional patent policy — where innovators are awarded with monopoly patent rights to recoup fixed costs — may not be optimal, as their underprovision of goods generates underprovision of information.
-Instead, it may be optimal for regulators to invert property rights: allow competition, where comeptitiors can imitate an innovator's product, during a first trial period; endow an innovator with monopoly rights in a second period; and then permit competition again in a third period.
+Consequently, traditional patent policy — where innovators are awarded with monopoly patent rights to recoup fixed costs — may not be optimal, as underprovision of goods generates underprovision of information.
+Instead, it may be optimal for regulators to invert property rights: allow competitors to imitate an innovator's product during a first trial period; endow an innovator with monopoly rights in a second period; and then permit competition again in a third period.
 I apply these insights to the algorithmic design of content production and incentivization on platforms like TikTok.

 Model Based Inference (with Kim Sarnoff)